Manage HTML previews

 mobile apps.

-The captured HTML previews for a project and the number of UI strings in each preview, are displayed in the Content > Previews section of the project menu.
+The captured HTML previews for a project and the number of UI strings in each preview are listed in the project's Previews screen (Content > Previews).

 To capture HTML previews, use the Capture previews button.